Vandivier/sloth/README.md

 `npm install --save sloth-cli`

 Then pass Sloth the length of time it should wait until running your command, and what command to run:
-`sloth 5 "npm start"`
+`sloth 5 "npm run my-script"`
+or set it up in your `package.json` like:
+`"start": "sloth .1 \"npm run my-script\""`

 That's it!
 By default you pass a number of minutes.
+You can pass a decimal number.
 Support for other stuff is TODO.

 Terminate the loop by pressing `ctrl + c`.
 You may have to press that twice.
 It's not graceful.

 # Contributing

 PRs are welcome, and you can always file an issue for features requests, as well as, uh, an issue.

-If you clone source try running the following command to see how you can test out changes:
-`npm run 5-second-test`

 # TODO